MaT1g3R/Halp/deliverables/iteration-03.review.md

 ## Product - Review

 #### Goals and/or tasks that were met/completed:

- * From most to least important.
- * Refer/link to artifact(s) that show that a goal/task was met/completed.
- * If a goal/task was not part of the original iteration plan, please mention it.ed.

  The back end service is completed, well tested and deployable on AWS:
       Handling Requests